jonmikeli/covid-mobile/README.md

 ### Flows
 #### D2C
 Data from the application to a given IoT Hub.
+Once data in the IoT solution, it can follow different routes depending on the requirements we agree upon.

 #### C2D
 The type of communication between the cloud solution and the IoT client application will be: